xlucn/xdg-xmenu/README.md

 Options
   -a  Show icons with `OnlyShowIn' key in .desktop file.
 These desktop entries are
       usually programs specifically for desktop environments.
-Default is now show‐ ing those desktop entries.
+Default is not show‐ ing those desktop entries.

   -b fallback_icon